-The Bellingen Music Festival’s acclaimed Music-By-Youth Project provides the opportunity for local music students of all ages to interact, learn and work with professional musicians and give public performances.
+The Bellingen Fine Music Festival’s acclaimed Music-By-Youth Project provides the opportunity for local music students of all ages to interact, learn and work with professional musicians and give public performances.
 The project is funded by Camp Creative in memory of Peter Nance and by Festivals Australia of the Australian Government.
 Music-By-Youth is an outstanding success.
 Having the opportunity to work with outstanding ensembles such as the Acacia Quartet is an invaluable experience for the students involved.
 Those graduating have all done extremely well in music for the HSC.

 The project has a number of components:

 MUSIC WORKSHOPS/PERFORMANCE The Acacia Quartet Ensemble from Sydney will provide a String Instruments Workshop for local primary school music students in the Bellingen Public School Hall on Thursday 22nd September from 1:10 pm to 3:10 pm.
 They will provide a String Instruments Workshop for secondary school students in the Bellingen Memorial Hall on Friday 23rd September from 10:00 am to 11.30 in conjunction with the Bellingen Youth Orchestra rehearsal for their evening concert at the Festival.
 The Acacia Quartet will join the Bellingen Youth Orchestra in performance for some works in this concert.

 CLASSICAL BUSKING School students of all ages, grouped by school, have the opportunity to busk in the centre of the Bellingen Shopping Area on Saturday morning 24th September.